anzasolutions/simland/README.md

 # simland
-Concept for Yet Another Facebook Clone
+Concept for Yet Another Facebook Clone created in 2009-2010.